sakuli/Docs/content/enterprise_features/sakuli-dashboard-deployment.md

 The `--type=LoadBalancer` flag is important to make your service available outside your cluster.

-Now add your Sakuli dashboard configurations such as the dashboard, action, cluster and cronjob configs and your Sakuli license key to the environment of your deployment.
+Now add your Sakuli Dashboard configurations such as the dashboard, action, cluster and cronjob configs and your Sakuli license key to the environment of your deployment.

 {{<highlight bash>}}